 What are the restrictions?

-A two-year suspension on family reunifications was introduced last year for persons entitled to subsidiary protection.
-Many refugees from Syria, for example, were only granted subsidiary protection because they were simply fleeing from a civil war, but couldn't prove they had been personally persecuted under the UN's Geneva Convention.
+A two-year suspension on family reunifications for persons entitled to subsidiary protection was lifted on August 1, 2018.
+Subsidiary status mainly applies to Syrian refugees, many of whom were only granted lower-level protection because they were fleeing from a civil war, but couldn't prove they had been personally persecuted under the UN's Geneva Convention.